Photography mdavid.com.au

 3 - Fill light

-Restless Flycatcher
+Restless Flycatcher Restless Flycatcher

 Adjusting the fill light can take some of the harshness out of shadows.
 This bird, by the way, is a Restless Flycatcher.

 Sometimes, like when taking photos on a cloudless day, shadows can be extremely dark and harsh.
 If you have the option to adjust something called Fill light, or shadows and highlights, or whatever your software calls it, then this is a great next step.
-Once again, be careful about making big adjustments because sometimes a photo can look horribly fake and washed out if you do.
+Once again, be careful about making big adjustments because sometimes a photo can look horribly fake and washed out if you go too far.

 4 - Sharpening

-before and after sharpening
+before and after sharpening before and after sharpening

 Sharpening in the Raw editor can enhance the look of your photos but if you sharpen it too much you will end up with image degrading.
 In this example, I’m zooming into the image at full (100%) resolution.
 It shows that the sharpening made the noise worse, but I was able to fix that in the next step.